TCOTC/Whisper/README.md

 ### Acknowledgements

-This theme draws inspiration from the design concepts of [Savor](https://github.com/royc01/notion-theme) and [Asri](https://github.com/mustakshif/Asri) themes.
+This theme draws inspiration from the design concepts of [Savor](https://github.com/royc01/notion-theme), [Asri](https://github.com/mustakshif/Asri) and [pink-room](https://github.com/StarDustSheep/pink-room) themes.
 We extend our heartfelt thanks to their creators.

-Special thanks to [StarDustSheep/pink-room](https://github.com/StarDustSheep/pink-room) for creating the beautiful heading block icons for us.

 ### Future Plans